SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/O - Ensemble Learning.md

 ### Cascading or Hierarchical

 Classifiers are invoked in a sequential or tree-structured fashion.
-For the purpose of efficiency, inaccurate but fast methods are invoked first (maybe using a small subset of the features) and computationally more intensive but accurate methods are left for the latter stages.
+For the purpose of efficiency, inaccurate but fast methods are invoked first (maybe using a small subset of the features) and computationally more intensive but more accurate methods are left for the latter stages.

 ![Cascading Ensemble Learning](img/Cascading%20EL.png)